gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 pass successfully on the hardware.

 The OpenCL GPU kernels are compiled at run time.
-Hence, building the OpenCL program can take a few seconds introducing a slight delay in the :ref:`gmx mdrun` startup.
+Hence, building the OpenCL program can take a few seconds, introducing a slight delay in the :ref:`gmx mdrun` startup.
 This is not normally a problem for long production MD, but you might prefer to do some kinds of work, e.g. that runs very few steps, on just the CPU (e.g. see ``-nb`` above).